On the Relationship between Truth and Political Bias in Language Models: Limitations

 \section{Limitations}

+Our study has certain limitations, some inherent to notions of politics and truth, and some which we hope future work can investigate.

+\paragraph{Politics is relative} It is difficult to create truly future-proof datasets of either apolitical factual statements or political statements, because what is considered political changes over time.
+Any seemingly factual issue may become politicized, as with climate change, or a political issue may cease to be controversial.
+In addition to being temporally localized, the definition of ``political'' content also varies between cultures, and our definitions come from a Western and especially US-centric perspective.
+We hope future work can audit truthfulness datasets for political content in a more expansive fashion.
+Adopting a broader notion of politics beyond the common left-right spectrum, would also help capture this rich context.

-Though the relationship between truth and political bias in language models is a timely and important topic, this study has certain limitations in addressing it.
-Firstly, datasets are an imperfect representation of truth and falsehood.
-Although there has been significant interest in identifying truthful directions in LLMs \cite{marksGeometryTruthEmergent2023, azariaInternalStateLLM2023, burnsDiscoveringLatentKnowledge2022}, recent work has shown that these findings are sensitive to simple perturbations, such as negation \cite{farquharChallengesUnsupervisedLLM2023, levinsteinStillNoLie2024}.
-Consequently, it is possible that the reward models are learning dataset artifacts rather than a true notion of truth versus falsehood.
-Nevertheless, it is valuable to understand how these artifacts may affect political bias.
-Secondly, our study focuses solely on reward models.
-While there are good reasons for this focus (reward models are a crucial component of the RLHF pipeline and their scalar outputs allow simple quantitative comparison of preferences), it still restricts what we can say about the rest of the alignment pipeline.
-Future research should explore how optimizing models through other alignment methods, such as direct preference optimization, or DPO \citep{rafailovDirectPreferenceOptimization2023}, impacts the downstream model in more externally valid settings such as text generation.
+\paragraph{Difficulty of capturing truth} Datasets are an imperfect representation of truth and falsehood.
+Despite significant interest in identifying truthful directions in LLMs \cite{marksGeometryTruthEmergent2023, azariaInternalStateLLM2023, burnsDiscoveringLatentKnowledge2022}, recent work has found such directions sensitive to simple perturbations like negation \cite{farquharChallengesUnsupervisedLLM2023, levinsteinStillNoLie2024}.
+It is thus possible that our reward models learn dataset artifacts rather than truth and falsehood as such.
+Nevertheless, it is valuable to understand how these artifacts affect political bias in practice.
+Similarly, depending on generated data to measure political bias also has limitations.
+Biases may be introduced from both the prompts used to generate the content and the LLMs themselves, stemming from datasets used and choices made in their pre- or post-training.

+\paragraph{Only reward models} We study only reward models here.
+While there are good reasons for this focus (they are a crucial component of the RLHF pipeline and their scalar outputs allow simple quantitative comparison of preferences), it still restricts what we can say about other alignment methods.
+Future research should explore how methods like direct preference optimization, or DPO \citep{rafailovDirectPreferenceOptimization2023}, impact models aligned with them.